BartoszF/BartoszF/README.md

 ## Some projects available for public use

 ### [Tasker](https://tasker.felis.ovh)
-Web application for "managing" household:
+Web application for household "management":
 - You can track products in your whole household (Storages)
 - You can make shopping lists
 - You can add products from storage to shopping lists and vice versa